abyrate/colorist/README.md

 $color->alpha = 0.5 // set alpha channel
 $color->hex = '#ff1501' // get rgb in the hex format string (e.g. #15af45)
 $color->hexa = '#ff1501f0' // set rgb with alpha channel in the hex format string (e.g. #15af45)
+$color->name = 'Orange' // set name color
 ```
+> If you specified an incorrect color name, then if you try to get any value you will get a black color

 [API documentation](https://abyrate.github.io/colorist/)